emily-chan/Haskell-Blog/Haskell-Installation.md

 # Haskell Installation
-As a Mac user, I'm going to explain how to install Haskell on MacOS.
+As a Mac user, I'm going to explain how to install Haskell on macOS.
 The process should be similar on Windows.

 First, open Terminal (Mac) or Command Prompt (Windows).